Enjoy the terrain in the spring season. Ski down the "Yamabiko" slope at Nozawa Onsen Ski Resort

 Related reading

-Everyone will discover the true joy of turns! | DISRUPTION | K2 | K2 spent three years developing the DISRUPTION.
-It will awaken the true joy of turns for everyone, regardless of level or orientation.
-Freeski...
+Everyone will discover the true joy of turning! | DISRUPTION | K2 | K2 spent three years developing the "DISRUPTION."
+Regardless of skill level or preference, it will awaken everyone to the true joy of turning.
+Freeskiing...

 The valley on Yamabiko slope.
 From the top, Skier's Right has a relatively gentle wall and is easy to ski on.
 Skier's Left has a steep wall and the swell is quick and technical